linode/docs/docs/web-servers/nginx/nginx-and-phpfastcgi-on-fedora-13/index.md

     chkconfig --level 35 nginx on
     service nginx start

-Once the installation process finishes, you may wish to make sure nginx is running by browsing to your Linode's IP address (found on the "Remote Access" tab in the [Linode Manager](http://manager.linode.com/)).
+Once the installation process finishes, you may wish to make sure nginx is running by browsing to your Linode's IP address (found on the **Networking** tab in the [Linode Cloud Manager](http://cloud.linode.com/)).
 You should get the default NGINX page.

 # Configure Your Site